MuckRock/documentcloud-custom-metadata-scraper-addon/README.md

 # DocumentCloud Add-On - Custom Metadata Scraper

-This repository contains a custo, metadata scraper Add-On for DocumentCloud.
+This repository contains a metadata scraper Add-On for DocumentCloud.

 ## Files